 Best Gluten-Free: Pillsbury Gluten Free Chocolate Chip Cookie Mix

 Chocolate chip cookies may be one of the most famous American cookies, and baking them for those who are gluten-intolerant isn’t always easy.
 This mix does a good job of replicating the flavor of the traditional cookie, is quick and easy to use, and is safe for serving anyone adhering to a gluten-free diet.
 All you need is butter, water, and an egg.
 Then, form the cookies, plop them on a baking sheet, and bake for 8-10 minutes.
 Want to get creative?
 A favorite adaptation is to use the mix to make a “cookie pie," which is quite a luxurious treat!

 Best Vegan: Foodstirs Junk-Free Bakery Organic Chocolate Chippy Cookie Baking Mix

 If you’re looking for a great vegan-friendly cookie mix, this is it!
-With “junk free” as the brand motto, these cookies are made with only organic, quality ingredients.
+With “junk free” as the brand motto, these cookies are made with organic ingredients.
 So even if you aren't vegan, you'll be tempted by the ingredient list (and can simply add your egg and butter, for more traditional chocolate chip cookies).
 The Foodstirs company was started by three parents who were determined to create affordable, time-saving products for other families looking for “junk-free” delicious sweets.
-These cookies are “lower sugar," USDA organic, non-GMO, kosher, and made with Fair Trade chocolate and organic cane sugar.
+These cookies are USDA organic, non-GMO, kosher, and made with Fair Trade chocolate and organic cane sugar.